carrotsrc/StrangeIO/README.md

 The framework is being built with ease of client development and exposing fine grain tweaking as a serious aim, which also means it needs to be extensible and modular.

-#### Test Architecture

-In the current test implementation on top of RackoonIO, the architecture is a three tier separation of concerns:

-- Framework
-- Client library with implementation of environment, including processing units
-- Client front end interface for environment start and control

 ## Dynamic Loading

 As of version 0.2a -- dynamic loading has been integrated into the framework so units can be loaded up at runtime without needing to be linked with the client at compile time.
 This enabling decoupling the RackUnit object files from framework.

 ## Hosting

-Version 0.2a (current version) is the start of implementing hosting platform code paths for other plugin standards, to complement or extend native RackoonIO units.
+Version 0.2a (current version) is the start of implementing hosting platform code paths for other plugin standards, to complement or extend native StrangeIO units.

 #### LV2

 Integrating an optional, and currently *basic*, hosting platform for LV2 plugins.
 Supplied LV2Adaptor class can be used as the basis for wrapping plugin functionality in a Unit, allowing it to be chained in the rack as a native unit.

-## Rackscallion

-There is also a small library of native processing units called [libRackscallion](https://github.com/carrotsrc/libRackscallion), which links directly with RackoonIO and can make a usable setup.
+#### Renaming

+This project is now the driving behind StrangePad so has been changed to StrangeIO.
+RackoonIO name served it well, but it is time for it to mature, and become coherent!

 ## Dependencies